hotschedules/docs.bodhi.space/bodhidevelopment/gettingstarted.md

 #Getting Started
-This documentation is intended for the developer wanting to integrate into the Bodhi PaaS and SaaS by:
+This documentation is intended for the developer wanting to integrate into the Bodhi PaaS (Platform as a Service) and SaaS (Software as a Service) by:

 * Building applications to the the Bodhi Cloud APIs
 * Building mobile/html applications either as standalone html applications or to be part of Bodhi Mobile